ropensci-archive/solrium/cran-comments.md

 -----

-This release includes a bug fix and swaps out deprecated functions of a dependency package.
+This release includes a bug fix that prevented successful execution of delete by query in Solr.

-This is a re-submission fixing broken links.

 Thanks!
 Scott Chamberlain